 Benefits under this section are provided only for Pharmaceutical Products which, due to their characteristics (as determined by UnitedHealthcare), must typically be administered or directly supervised by a qualified provider or licensed/certified health professional.
+Benefits under this section do not include medications for the treatment of infertility.
 Depending on where the Pharmaceutical Product is administered, Benefits will be provided for administration of the Pharmaceutical Product under the corresponding Benefit category in this SPD.
 Benefits for medication normally available by prescription or order or refill are provided as described under your Outpatient Prescription Drug Plan.